GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/deploy/project-setup.md

 weight = 2
 +++

-In order to deploy Kubeflow on GCP, you need to set up a Google Cloud project and enable necessary APIs for the deployment.
+In order to deploy Kubeflow on Google Cloud, you need to set up a Google Cloud project and enable necessary APIs for the deployment.

 ## Setting up a project